chloeguilbaud/DevFestApp/README.md

 PAs de photo sur note page en browser

 ## Handle errors
 Connexion, picture taking, database acces,... many errors can happen and they have to be indicated to the user.
-A specific manager has been dedicated to that task.
+A specific manager has been dedicated to that task and iq located in the `error.handler` package.
+The error manager

 ## Documentation a rédiger
 - Error handler